 A fast track "3+2" dual degree option is available for students who want to combine a bachelor's in psychology with a Master of Public Health degree.

-St. Kate's hybrid (on-campus and online) psychology program graduates apply their skills and experiences in a wide variety of career settings, including
+St. Kate's online psychology program graduates apply their skills and experiences in a wide variety of career settings, including

 - nonprofit social service organizations